Judayda (Al-Jisser)

 Judayda (جديدة الجسر), also transliterated as Jdaydeh, is a Christian village located in Al-Janudiyah Nahiyah in Jisr al-Shughur District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), Judayda had a population of 407 in the 2004 census.
 It is an Orthodox Christian village.

+History

+During the Syrian civil war, most of Judayda's original inhabitants were displaced, with many Christians fleeing to government-controlled areas.

+In 2022, renewed outreach by Hay'at Tahrir al-Sham toward Christian communities in the Jisr al-Shughur area included visits by its leader Abu Mohammad al-Julani and measures aimed at restoring religious life.

+In 2025, small numbers of Christian families began returning to Judayda and nearby villages following the fall of the Assad regime.